newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 To enable us to work this way we work with a [doables board](https://github.com/newatoms/guides/tree/ready/board-guide) which we fill with user stories, which are more in-depth version of todo post-its.

-## How to create and fulfill a user story for an article
+## How to create and fulfill a user story for a blog post

 A userstory is meant to force you to clearly state what you try to achieve, how you want to do it and who it is for.
 You can read a more in depth guide about doables and user stories [here](https://github.com/newatoms/guides/tree/ready/board-guide).
 If you write the user story keep the following points in mind: